 These federally grants are awarded through Ursinus College to students with extremely high financial need.
 They do not have to be repaid.

-These limited loan funds are provided by the federal government and are awardedto the neediest students.
-The repayment of this loan is deferred while the student is enrolled at least part-time.
+These loans are offered by the federal government to all students who complete a valid FAFSA.
+The repayment of these loans is deferred while the student is enrolled at least part-time.

 Other Sources of Aid